 By far, the easiest way to get to Brighton is by train.
 While you can certainly arrange a car hire or coach (bus) to get from London to Brighton, the train is easy and takes you from the heart of London to the core of Brighton.

 Trains run from London to Brighton literally hundreds of times per day.
 That means you’ll have multiple choices as to which train station you depart from in London; all end up at Brighton station roughly one hour later.
 (Trains typically take between 52-82 minutes depending on the route and stops.)

-Train tickets start from £5.25 one-way (~$7.50 as of writing).
+Train tickets start from £5.25 one-way (~$7.50 as of writing); try checking Trainline to see different train times and schedules.
 This makes a day trip to Brighton incredibly affordable depending on the other activities you plan and how many meals you have in Brighton.